EODBruz/MARIUS-BOARD-CONFIGURATOR/README.md

 ---

-## 🗑️ Uninstall First (Existing Users — Run This Before Reinstalling!)
+## 🗑️ Uninstall First (Existing Users)

-> **If you already have MARIUS installed, run the uninstaller FIRST before installing the new version.** This ensures a completely clean install with no leftover files or broken shortcuts.
+> **If you already have MARIUS installed, run the uninstaller FIRST before reinstalling.** This ensures a completely clean install with no leftover files or broken shortcuts.

 **Step 1 — Uninstall:**